Time Evolution of Temperature and Entropy of Various Collapsing Domain Walls: Entropy

 We also wish to point out here that, though the effect is small, the entropy does in fact decrease for a short time before increasing.
-The time dependent analysis of the 3+1 BTZ domain wall also exhibited a decrease with entropy over time, albeit in that case the effect was ever-present instead of temporary as it is here.
-This implies that the probable cause of the decreasing entropy is the cosmological constant and not the difference in topology.
-The decreasing entropy also means that for this particular choice of parameters, the domain wall will not collapse spontaneously, but rather would require an energy input to get it started.
+One possible interpretation of this is that for this particular choice of parameters, the domain wall will not collapse spontaneously, but rather would require an energy input to get it started.
+This conclusion is supported in the classical treatment by looking at Eq.($\ref{eq:Rdotnoapprox}$); some values of the cosmological constant (and therefore $f$), will yield a zero or negative number under the square root.
+This would indicate that no collapse would occur.
 The explanation of this effect is quite intuitive, as the collapse is at odds with the expansion of space, and if the cosmological constant is large enough, then collapse will be prevented.
 We discovered that this feature is a function of the particular parameters that we chose.
-The amount of decrease is amplified when the domain wall starts close to the cosmological horizon, and there is no longer a decrease in entropy when the cosmological constant is sufficiently small.
-Given how small the cosmological constant is by current measurements, it is unlikely that the collapse of a de Sitter Schwarzschild domain wall would be forbidden in our universe.
+The amount of entropy decrease is amplified when the domain wall starts closer to the cosmological horizon than the black hole horizon, and there is no longer a decrease in entropy when the cosmological constant is sufficiently small.
+Given how small the cosmological constant is by current measurements, though, it is unlikely that the collapse of a de Sitter Schwarzschild domain wall would be forbidden in our universe (see for example \cite{Said:2012np}).
+It should be noted, however, that the nature of entropy in the presence of a cosmological constant is currently not well understood, so our interpretation here is only speculative.